jeff-adkisson/swe-3643-fall-2024/project/grading-rubric.md

 #### Web Server App: 15%

 -  5%: The web server app references the calculator logic.
 UI logic and calculator logic are strictly separated between the web app and the calculator logic module.
--  5%: The web server app can show error conditions returned from the logic module such as an empty list or a non-numeric value in a list or an improperly formed input line.
+-  5%: The web server app can show error conditions returned from the logic module, such as an empty list, a non-numeric value in a list, or an improperly formed input line.
 -  2.5%: The web server app implements a clear function to reset the app to the default state.
 -  2.5%: The web server app's user interface, including layout, colors, and navigation, matches the specifications.